 - Fill-up your gas tank, and bring a gas can that is full.
 Or be sure to pick up some VP Racing Fuel at the event.

 Off-road motorcycle and ATV racing is among the most physically demanding sports.
 Here are a few tips to get your body race ready:

 - Hydrate!
 Start drinking drink plenty of water a few days prior to the race.
 On race day, make sure to hydrate before your race, even if you don’t think you are thirsty.

 - The day before the race is a good time to eat a lot of carbs!
 It’s equally important that you eat before you race, even if you are nervous!
 The top pros prefer pasta or steak dinners the night before a race.
 Protein bars and bananas are great snacks the morning of the race.

 - Seat time is the easiest way to get in shape for racing, but if your seat time is limited, running and biking can also help you cross train!

 Assuming you are already registered, you should arrive at the track at least two hours before your race starts (just like taking a plane).
 You will first stop at the facility entrance and pay an admission fee of $25 per adult and $10 kids (6-11) for the entire weekend (except Snowshoe where an additional fee applies).
 This is also a good time to ask where Rider Registration, Start Line and Tech Inspection are located.

-Campers are permitted at no extra charge, with the exception of The General and Mountaineer at Bechtel Summit Reserve where normal campground fees apply.
+Campers are permitted at no extra charge, with the exception of certain events where campground fees apply.
+These fees will be available in advance on the event page, so be sure to check all the info on each event page before you arrive.
 You may stay Friday or Saturday night or both!
 Please note that hookups are not available.